 Visitors are welcome on both the Championship Course and the 9-hole Cameron Course, a gentler course that is perfect for a fun family round of golf and for practice sessions.

-The Nairn Golf Club is a member of the Highland Golf Links Partnership, along with Royal Dornoch and Castle Stuart.
+The Nairn Golf Club is also member of the Highland Golf Links Partnership, along with Royal Dornoch and Castle Stuart.

-Nairn Dunbar Golf Club, established in 1899, is home to Scotland’s No. 1 golfer, Russell Knox, who was previously Junior Club Captain.
 The 6,800-yard links course is a treat for the senses, offering a variety of challenges set amongst spectacular views over the Moray Firth towards Sutherland and to the Cawdor Hills inland.
 Visitors are welcome to reserve tee times, participate in a range of open competitions, and purchase golf passes for the area.
-The Scottish Amateur Championship will be jointly hosted in 2021 by both The Nairn Golf Club and Nairn Dunbar.

 With two excellent golf courses in the town, Nairn is the perfect base for your Highland golf tour.
 Only 15 minutes from Castle Stuart and little over an hour to Royal Dornoch, Nairn offers the perfect place to start and end your Highland golf experience.